AlbertoRodriguezSanz/SPI-Full-Duplex-Test/README.md

 ## Requirements

 Install MPLAB X IDE tool for Windows, Linux or MAC from the following link ([download link](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide#tabs)).
+Install the latest version for the XC8 compiler toolchain from the following link([download link](https://www.microchip.com/en-us/tools-resources/develop/mplab-xc-compilers/downloads-documentation#XC8)).

+Always run a simple blinking LED test when running a PIC microcontroller program for the first time to make sure the microcontroller and the programmer work correctly.
+This test can be found in the following link ([blinky test](https://github.com/AlbertoRodriguezSanz/Blinky-test/tree/main)).

 ## How to download the firmware to the PIC